 17. Fix the popular mind!

-The following appears in The David Suzuki Reader, and is approvingly quoted by Bill McKibben in the book’s foreword: “I believe the overarching crisis resides in the modern, urban mind, in the values and beliefs that are driving our destructiveness.”
+The following appears in The David Suzuki Reader, and is approvingly quoted by Bill McKibben in the book’s foreword: “I believe the overarching crisis resides in the modern, urban mind, in the values and beliefs that are driving our destructiveness.” (p.
+10. McKibben quotes this statement on p. vii).
 As with culture (see #10), this ignores the fact that many values and beliefs are not generated by natural impulses or autonomous minds, but have instead been inculcated by the powerful to suit their purposes.
 This is another form of blaming the victim: the populace is massively disoriented by those in power, and their disorientation is then cited as the root cause of environmental decline.

 Business refers broadly to commercial activities, whereas capitalism refers to expansionary commercial activities with the business class in power.
 Business has been with us for 5,000 years, whereas capitalism has been around for only the past 500 years.
 The two are thus related, but conceptually and historically distinct.
 Conflating them is an old trick, much beloved by conservative economists, and is intended to convince the gullible that moving beyond capitalism will destroy private enterprise.
 Don’t buy this crap: capitalism needs business, but business doesn’t need capitalism.
 A post-capitalist economy will be business-oriented to the extent that this is compatible with sustainable well-being.